jidelson/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+    I learned that there are different types of express middleware.
+I wrote custom express middleware for this challenge.I also learned this week about third-party middleware such as morgan and helmet.
+It was interesting to learn about custom middleware because it gives us as developers a lot of control to write a certain task that is needed.

 -   [ ] Describe Middleware?

+Middleware is anything you put in the middle of one layer of the software and another.
+In the case of Express Middleware it is functions that execute during the lifecycle of a request to an Express server.

 -   [ ] Describe a Resource?

+When we are desiging a RESTful Web API everything is a resource, and each resource is accessible via a unique URL and can have multiple representations.
+Every interaction with the resource should happen through the URL identifier we gave to it.

 -   [ ] What can the API return to help clients know if a request was successful?

+The API can return a status code, for example, 200 and also the API could return a validation message if the request was successful.

 -   [ ] How can we partition our application into sub-applications?

+We can make our application into sub-applications by using routers.
+This makes our application more modular and easier to maintain.

 ## Minimum Viable Product